cedricwalter/cedricwalter.github.io/_posts/_joomla/_opencomment/2006-06-12-ajax-enabled-opencomment-online-video.md

 Carbon Viewlet being too expensive: 200$ right now for my usagebut if someone has a licence to offer me 😉

-The video is [here GO for OpenComment video](/dmdocuments/opencommentWink.htm) <font size="6"> (a little bit rough for 300kB, but the WOW effect should be here)
+The video is [here GO for OpenComment video](/dmdocuments/opencommentWink.htm)  (a little bit rough for 300kB, but the WOW effect should be here)

 - All operation are done WITHOUT reloading the whole page,
 - This thing is lightning fast